sjdv1982/seamless/silk.md

 (typed) sets, (typed) maps/hash tables, linked lists, ...
 "Internal" lookup-accelerating structures etc. can be stored as well, by policy, as long as they use indices and not raw pointers.

+# C headers, revisited

+Written above is that C-headers can only be generated for fixed-binary schemas.
+This is not actually true.
+C headers can also be generated for shapedarrays if ndims, but not shape, is known in advance (and the base item is fixed-binary).
+They will then be exposed to C as a pointer + *shape object* (similar to memoryview)

+However, this complicates the use of C code in a transformer.
+No problem if such a non-fixed shapearray is just an input (or editpin).
+But if it is an *output*, then the memory must be pre-allocated by Python, which is not trivial for non-fixed-binary schemas.
+In that case, the schema must contain a *shape computer* (or multiple ones).
+A shape computer receives the data and the shape objects of the inputs, and the partial shape objects of the output.
+After all shape computers have run, the output shape objects must be complete.
+(Alternatively, in Seamless, since schemas are themselves cells, you can directly connect them using a transformer.
+This will make the output fixed-binary (no shape object, just fixed-size C arrays), and will re-generate the C header every time the shape changes.